bekimhajdini12-ui/GTAFrostedWinterRemastered-Public/README.md

 This is an annoying bug we've yet to fix as it's extremely rare and I cannot reproduce it on my end, but there is a workaround to fix it:

-A sort of workaround has been found which prevents the need to restart your playthrough:

 - Re-copy the main.scm into your data folder
 - Start a new game (if your save is an autosave, make sure you don't progress too far in the intro and overwrite it.
 Make a copy of your save if you want to be really safe)
 - Load your broken save